Academic Program Guide

 Fitness

-This one semester class is designed to meet the district's physical education requirement.
-This class addresses flexibility and strength.
+This one semester course is designed to meet the district's physical education requirement.
+This course addresses flexibility and strength.
 It facilitates students learning to make life-long choices for wellness.
 Students are required to wear clothing that allows for freedom of movement and wear a pair of sturdy athletic shoes.
-Prerequisite: None.
-Grade: 7-8

 Health 8